DoTheEvo/ANGRYsearch/README.md

 **download the latest release** of ANGRYsearch, unpack it, go in to the containing directory
 * **if you just want to test it, you can run it right away**
   * `python3 angrysearch.py`
-  * once you are done testing, remember to remove the database that is created in `~/.cache/angrysearch/angry_database.db`

-for a **long term installation** on your system for every day use, place the files in to `/opt/angrysearch/` and set the `angrysearch.py` and `angrysearch_update_database.py` as executable, and make some links to these files to integrate ANGRYsearch in to your system
+for a **long term installation** on your system for every day use, place the files in to `/opt/angrysearch/` and set the `angrysearch.py` and `angrysearch_update_database.py` as executable, and make few links to these files to integrate ANGRYsearch in to your system

 * create angrysearch folder in /opt